stx-advox/land/README.md

 intro:
   - excerpt: '

-# Welcome to AdvoxDAO
+# Welcome to Stacks AdvoxDAO

-- The mission of the Advocates Program (Advox) is to distribute power
+- The mission of the Stacks Advocates Program (advoӾ) is to distribute power

 - Ensuring voice for generators of value

-- Advox offers a welcoming space for anyone to get involved in the Stacks community
+- AdvoӾ offers a welcoming space for anyone to get involved in the Stacks community

 - Supported by Stacks’ unique stacking mechanism

-- Members of Advox share in the value that we collectively create'
+- Members of AdvoӾ share in the value that we collectively create'

 feature_row2:
   - image_path: /assets/images/welcome.gif
     alt: "placeholder image 2"
     title: "#join-requests"
-    excerpt: 'An AdvoxDAO interview, we will help find your place in Stacks 💯'
+    excerpt: 'An advoӾDAO interview, we will help find your place in Stacks 💯'
     url: "http://blocksurvey.io/survey/t/84fe47b0-46b5-4222-9f01-445020467e5d/r/o"
     btn_label: "Apply Now"
     btn_class: "btn--primary"